Deltara3/amogus/README.md

   - Newlines are allowed and prefered, however, keep it to one please.
 - Should be named `ඞ.<extension>`
   - I.E, `ඞ.py, ඞ.rs, ඞ.c, etc`
-- The language you used, added to `LANGLIST.md`, preferably in alphabetical order.
-  - Will still merge without it, but it would be great if you can do it.
-- Joke submissions should go in the `joke` folder.
+- Joke submissions should go in the `joke` folder of the language.
   - I.E: Twisting of the rules.
     - Scripts that print `ඞ amogus` `x` amount of times.
 - miscellaneous submissions should go in the `misc` folder.